-"It reflects well on the qualities of leadership he has brought to his role at MacKillop and a considerable reflection on the calibre of the college," he said.
+of leadership he has brought to his role at MacKillop and a considerable reflection on the calibre of the college," he said.

-College captains Seanne Inkpen and Adam Refki said Mr Lee's selection as a finalist was well deserved, given the impact he had had on the college since he arrived in 2008.
+Seanne Lee's selection as a finalist was well deserved, given the impact he had had on the college since he arrived in 2008.